divnix/std/ARCHITECTURE.md

 ### Block Type Library

-As mentioned in the context of `paisano` above, Standard exploits the Block Type concept with a focus on providing enriched output types for the SDLC & ALM.
+As mentioned in the context of `paisano` above, Standard exploits the Block Type concept with a focus on providing enriched output types for the SDLC.

 For example, it would be redundant in Standard to codify how to build and upload a container image by hand, since the container output type is already fully aware in a highly optimized fashion of these semantics.
 As another example, it would be redundant to encode deployment semantics of a terraform deployment declaration, since a (future) terraform type can be made fully aware in a highly optimized fashion (i.e. securely store state) of the required semantics.